 - (1) As soon as the Investigative Committee or a Regular Examination Board learns of concrete suspicions of scientific misconduct, proceedings shall be initiated in accordance with the principles of Section 17 or the case shall be referred to the ombudsperson. - (2) All incriminating and exculpating facts and evidence shall be documented in writing. - (3) After receipt of a statement of the persons concerned or after expiry of the period in accordance with Section 17 para.
-1, the Investigative Committee or the Regular Examination Board shall decide within four weeks whether the proceedings are to be terminated with notification of the reasons provided to the persons concerned and the informants because the suspicion has not been confirmed or whether a transfer to formal investigation proceedings is to be made. - (4) If the informant does not agree with the discontinuation of the proceedings, he or she may present his or her objections in writing or orally to the Investigative Committee or the Regular Examination Board within two weeks.
+1, the Investigative Committee or the Regular Examination Board shall decide within four weeks whether the proceedings are to be terminated with notification of the reasons provided to the persons concerned and the informants because the suspicion has not been confirmed or whether formal investigation proceedings are to be initiated. - (4) If the informant does not agree with the discontinuation of the proceedings, they may present their objections in writing or orally to the Investigative Committee or the Regular Examination Board within two weeks.
 The Investigative Committee or the Regular Examination Board shall deliberate and decide on the objections, considering the rights of participation and protection in accordance with Section 17.